 And if you think you’ve seen the end of the story of Trending Vending, think again.
 Our prediction is that you haven’t seen anything yet.

-PS for a deeper dive into the “behind the scenes” of Trending Vending, check out the MAYA case study.
+PS for a deeper dive into the “behind the scenes” of Trending Vending, check out this short film from SXSW.